asisadh/flutter-awesome_project/README.md

 ### iOS
 ![](https://github.com/asisadh/flutter-awesome_project/blob/master/demo/ios.gif?raw=true)

+## Testing
+Unit test cases are added for the news module.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.